pgostovic/state/README.md

 export default  UIState.provider(Container);
 ```

-#### ChangeAccentColor.tsx
+#### ChangeAccentColor.tsx (consumer)

-Here's an example of component that invokes an action.
+Here's an example of a consumer component that invokes an action.
 It's a button that, when clicked sets the UIState's accentColor to the color passed in as a prop.

 ```tsx
 import React, { FC } from 'react';